-Children who have finished the 4th grade through the 12th grade are eligible to attend YMA.
-Choir, piano, and photography students need to have finished the 6th grade.
+Youth and teens who have finished the 4th grade through the 12th grade are eligible to attend YMA.
+Choir, piano, and photography campers need to have finished the 6th grade.
 Creative writing students need to have finished the 7th grade.
-(The creative writing instructor, choir director, and piano instructor have the option to exempt a student from the grade requirement if the student has experience in the area.)
+(The creative writing instructor, choir director, and piano instructor have the option to exempt a camper from the grade requirement if the student has experience in the area.)
 Students must be able to read music to enroll in choir or instrumental music.
 Students must have at least one year of ballet or jazz to enroll in dance.
 Please consult individual program area descriptions linked to here for further information on prerequisite skills.

 The capacity for each session is 150 students.
 The ratio of students to instructors is 8 to 1.